How many zeroes? Counting the number of solutions of systems of polynomials via geometry at infinity (Draft III): Structure of

 It is evident that $\zb$ can be identified to $\xb$ by ``forgetting'' the coordinates $z_\alpha$ for all $\alpha \not\in \scrB$.
 Since $\corbit{\scrB} = \zb$, \cref{xa-toric} implies that this induces an identification of $\xzerob$ with $\orbit{\scrB}$, which proves assertion \eqref{toric-faces}.
 Assertion \eqref{compatible-action} then follows from identity \eqref{xa-action}.
 Since assertion \eqref{compatible-action} in particular implies that $\orbit{\scrB}$ is an orbit of $\xzeroa$, this proves assertion \eqref{orbits} as well. \end{proof}

-\Cref{cartier-infty} below is an immediate corollary of \cref{xa-thm}.
-The second statement of \cref{cartier-infty} in particular implies that the complement of the torus is locally defined by a single equation on $\xp$; in the terminology of \cref{scheme:cartier-section}, $\xp\setminus \xzerop$ is the ``support of a Cartier divisor'' on $\xa$.
+\Cref{cartier-infty} below is an immediate corollary of \cref{xa-thm} - we leave its proof as \cref{exercise:cartier-infty}.
+The second statement of \cref{cartier-infty} in particular implies that the complement of the torus is locally defined by a single equation on $\xa$; in the terminology of \cref{scheme:cartier-section}, $\xa\setminus \xzeroa$ is the ``support of a Cartier divisor'' on $\xa$.

 \begin{cor} If $\scrV$ is the set of vertices of $\scrA$, then $\xa \subset \bigcup_{\alpha \in \scrV} U_\alpha$.
 In particular, $\xa \setminus \xzeroa = V(\prod_{\alpha \in \scrV} z_\alpha) \cap \xa$. \end{cor}